38 brilliant new restaurants to book this month

 Opening: summer 2026

-Joining renowned fine-dining restaurant Frantzén (No.38 on The World's 50 Best Restaurants 2025) and Brasserie Astoria in the Swedish capital is a contemporary grill restaurant and bar specialising in open-fire cooking.
+Joining renowned fine-dining restaurant Frantzén (No.38 on The World's 50 Best Restaurants 2025 list) and Brasserie Astoria in the Swedish capital is a contemporary grill restaurant and bar specialising in open-fire cooking.
 Offering an extensive a la carte menu, guests can deliberate over appetisers from a raw bar, before exploring the fire-kissed meats, fish, seafood, vegetables and poultry.
 Dessert will feature fun touches including an ice cream trolley and the entire Emberlin menu will be infused with Björn Frantzén's bold flavours and signature techniques.

 Café Boulud, London